 Health and Beauty brands may be courting customers by making “luxe” part of the everyday offering.
 And there’s no question technology, particularly that supercomputer in your pocket, has enabled brands to tailor highly-personalized experiences.
 Weave both observations together and it’s clear we are living in an age of higher than ever customer expectations.
 For emotional experiences.
 For things that matter.
 For connections with each other.
 For tactile hands-on experimentation.
 On our own terms.

-Still, there are a growing number of big brand examples, like the Adidas concept store in NYC complete with a juice press, bleachers for customers to watch games on, and a miniature track to run and have their stride analyzed, to T-Mobile’s complete overhaul of their customer service model, delivered by location-specific cross-functional teams of experts (TEX) – making it local.
-The Idaho-based team serving customers in San Diego, for example, knows where the best fish tacos are and what the surf report is this week.
-When wildfires caused widespread service outage, TEX team members no longer respond with, “I have no idea why that’s happening, let me submit a service request to engineering”, now they know where the fire is and who on the ground is responding.
+Still, there are a growing number of big brand examples, like the Adidas concept store in NYC complete with a juice press, bleachers for customers to watch games on, and a miniature track to run and have their stride analyzed, to T-Mobile’s complete overhaul of their customer service model, delivered by location-specific cross-functional teams of experts (TEX)—making it local.
+The Idaho-based team serving customers in San Diego, for example, knows where the best fish tacos are and what the surf report is on a given week.
+When wildfires caused widespread service outage, TEX team members no longer respond with, “I have no idea why that’s happening, let me submit a service request to engineering.” now they know where the fire is and who on the ground is responding.

 The Home Depot team that came out to measure my floors to replace carpet a week ago behaved like a big siloed, slow legacy brand, and missed an opportunity.
 I asked them to replace all the baseboards with thicker nicer ones, not just those measured in the rooms getting new tile floors.
 The answer, “We don’t replace baseboards over other people’s flooring, just on the floors we install.”
 I bet there is a department in Home Depot that would do that.
 What a missed opportunity.
 How about, “While we are here measuring for your tile, we’ll go ahead and measure the rest of your home for baseboards too, and you’ll be hearing from Taylor on that team who will call you with an estimate.”
 No need to stay home a second time for the measuring crew.
 Making my life easier, rather than following their internal charging protocol.